 On arrival, an experienced staff member will show you round, answer any queries and introduce you to the other members of the community - often over the evening meal!
-In the first day or two, either the Centre Manager or an experienced staff member will give you a general induction and a member of your team will give you an induction to your department.
+In the first day or two, either the Centre Coordinator or an experienced staff member will give you a general induction and a member of your team will give you an induction to your department.

 For general information about the centre and island, you can read the Welcome Pack in your room.
-If you have questions, feel free to ask any of the existing community members your questions, however obvious you think the answers may be.
+If you have questions, feel free to ask any of the existing community members, however obvious you think the answers may be.

-Following this initial fortnight, the community of existing full-time volunteers discusses prospective community members at the regular community meeting.
-All being well, we will invite you to stay on if there are current vacancies.
-If there are no current vacancies, or if your intention is just to complete the trial period, we will keep you in our volunteer pool for future opportunities.
+Following this initial fortnight, all being well, we will invite you to stay on or, if your intention is just to complete the trial period, we will keep you in our volunteer pool for future opportunities.